 Example 5: Excessive Alt Text

-How Keyword Stuffing Affects SEO
+How Does Keyword Stuffing Affect SEO?

 Keyword stuffing is bad for SEO because it creates low-quality, spammy content that harms your rankings and SEO user experience (UX). 🙅